ejwillemse/BAN313/chapter4.md

 #2.
-Using `h$counts`, determine the number of counts per bin and assign the result to `hCounts`.
+Using `h$counts`, determine the number of counts per bin and assign the result to `hCount`.

 #3.
-Perform the goodness-of-fit test by calling `chisq.test(hCounts)` and view the results.
+Perform the goodness-of-fit test by calling `chisq.test(hCount)` and view the results.